xandrade/Talkpython.fm-Notable-Packages/README.md

 <img src="https://user-images.githubusercontent.com/12855744/155920736-bf431e9a-e37c-40b2-98d4-f8f659956c71.png" width="50%">

 PursuedPyBear, also known as ppb, exists to be an educational resource.
 Most obviously used to teach computer science, it can be a useful tool for any topic that a simulation can be helpful.
 At its core, ppb provides a number of features that make it perfect for video games.
 The GameEngine itself provides a pluggable subsystem architecture where adding new features is as simple as subclassing and extending System.
 Additionally, it contains a state stack of Scenes simple containers that let you organize game scenes and UI screens in a simple way.
+Here is a [YouTube](https://www.youtube.com/watch?v=zM9G7wAf2g0 ) video from Casey Faist to show how fun PursuedPyBear could be at.

 ## [Episode 353](https://talkpython.fm/episodes/show/353/sqlmodel-the-new-orm-for-fastapi-and-beyond)